- Tekken 1 (for tropes on Kazuya, Paul, Law, Nina, Yoshimitsu, Jack-6, Lee, Wang, Anna, Ganryu and Heihachi)

 - The Beastmaster: One of its attacks involves sending a swarm of beetles to ravage you.
 One of his most annoying throws involves making the beetles juggle you up to his height, after which he blasts you with a laser.

-- Bigger Bad: He is responsible for bestowing the Devil Gene upon the Mishima Family, and his imminent return is the reason why Jin made a Face-Heel Turn in Tekken 6.
+- Greater-Scope Villain: He is responsible for bestowing the Devil Gene upon the Mishima family (at least those who are descended from Kazumi), and his imminent return is the reason why Jin made a Face–Heel Turn in Tekken 6.
 However, he still has no direct impact on the main conflict of the story, which is the feud between the various Mishima men (Heihachi, Kazuya, Jin, and Lars).

 - Macguffin: Not significantly plot-relevant, but his core appears to be of varying importance to several characters.
-Baek and Wang see it as a weak spot; Dragunov and Raven fight over its possession; Kazuya, Devil Jin, Ganryu, Yoshimitsu and Hwoarang witness it as a source of the Devil's power.
+Baek and Wang see it as a weak spot (hitting which wins them the fight, but somehow costs them their lives in the process); Dragunov and Raven fight over its possession; Kazuya, Devil Jin, Ganryu, Yoshimitsu and Hwoarang witness it as a source of the Devil's power.

 - SNK Boss: See the trope page for more details.